Skip to main content

 Another chance after miss

-A short while later, the deer hunting chance of a lifetime greeted Lloyd as the giant typical buck popped out into the open again, this time only a bit beyond the 200-yard mark.
+A short while later, the deer hunting chance of a lifetime greeted Loyd as the giant typical buck popped out into the open again, this time only a bit beyond the 200-yard mark.
 Sitting in a comfortable position with a Bog Pod bi-pod, the hunter steadied his rifle and prepared to send a shot downrange.

 But when he slowly pulled the trigger, the result wasn’t what the hunter was hoping for.

-“I don’t really know what happened,” said Lloyd.
+“I don’t really know what happened,” said Loyd.
 “I put him in the crosshairs, pulled the trigger, heard a bam (as the gun went off) ... and nothing happened.
 I just plain missed him.”

-“I don’t think he knew what had happened or where the bullet had come from,” said Lloyd.
+“I don’t think he knew what had happened or where the bullet had come from,” said Loyd.
 “He actually started walking in my direction, kind of quartering to me.
 I wasn’t sure what he was going to do.”

-As the deer closed to the 200-yard mark, Lloyd found his crosshairs on the buck’s shoulder, settled them, and slowly pulled the trigger again.
+As the deer closed to the 200-yard mark, Loyd found his crosshairs on the buck’s shoulder, settled them, and slowly pulled the trigger again.
 This time, the bullet struck home in the boiler room, traveling through the buck’s vitals and stopping inside the body cavity.

 Getting the whitetail out

-A short while later, with no tracking job to perform, Lloyd walked up on the still buck, trying to soak in what had just happened on a fairly barren patch of eastern Arkansas farmland.
+A short while later, with no tracking job to perform, Loyd walked up on the still buck, trying to soak in what had just happened on a fairly barren patch of eastern Arkansas farmland.

 “At the time, I thought I was hunting a big 10-point,” he said.
 “I didn’t have any photos of the deer.
 Others did, but I hadn’t seen a photo of him.
 I just knew it was a big deer from the shed I had seen.”

-When he realized that the buck was a huge 12-point typical, Lloyd had to suppress a smile, thankful that he had not pulled the trigger on a couple of 150-class bucks he had seen earlier on hunting trips to the bean farm.
+When he realized that the buck was a huge 12-point typical, Loyd had to suppress a smile, thankful that he had not pulled the trigger on a couple of 150-class bucks he had seen earlier on hunting trips to the bean farm.

 “I wouldn’t shoot them because I kept thinking that while I might get another chance at a deer in the 150s, I might not ever get another chance to shoot one of that caliber,” he said.